consoledotdev/home/content/confirm-jobs.md

 {{< div--close >}}

 ### Console is more
-We also issue a free weekly email digest of the best tools and beta releases for developers.
+We also send a free weekly email digest of the best tools and beta releases for developers.

 Interested?
 {{< a-link icon-left="send" url="/" text="Sign up" >}}.